Skip to main content

 • It can also answer questions about how to do something in Procore based on information from Procore's support site.

-• Copilot can NOT yet read or understand images.
+• Copilot can NOT yet read or understand images files.

 • Copilot can NOT yet understand the relationship between a text markup over an image, and the image itself.